 HMAS Albatross History

 HMAS Albatross is the Royal Australian Navy's (RAN) Naval Air Station (NAS).
 Located at Nowra on the South Coast of New South Wales, Albatross was commissioned on 31 August 1948 and over 40 000 Commonwealth service men and women have served there over the years.
-2008 marked the 60th Anniversary of the RAN Fleet Air Arm (FAA) and its home at Nowra.
+2018 will mark the 70th Anniversary of the RAN Fleet Air Arm (FAA) and its home at Nowra.

 The first Australian vessel to carry the name ' Albatross' was the seaplane carrier commissioned into the RAN on 23 January 1929 at Cockatoo Dockyard in Sydney.
 She was paid off on 26 April 1933 and subsequently returned to the Admiralty as part payment for the new cruiser HMAS Hobart (I).
 She was re-commissioned in the Royal Navy (RN) at the beginning of World War II and served with distinction before being sold in 1946.